 If symptoms don’t improve within a few days or if they get worse, or if new symptoms develop, it’s a good idea to seek medical attention.
 RSV can be a confusing virus because it mimics the symptoms of both the common cold and influenza while also leading to many secondary infections like ear infections, sinus infections, and pneumonia.

-Diagnosing and treating it can be very difficult as the cold and flu are viruses that only go away with proper care and rest, while secondary infections are generally bacterial and require medical attention.
+Diagnosing and treating it can be very difficult as the cold and flu are viruses that go away with proper care and rest, while secondary infections are generally bacterial and require medical attention.
 When in doubt, call your physician.

 HOW DOES RSV SPREAD?